 Having no bones, or even the hard shell of an insect, means that slugs can squeeze through amazingly tiny cracks.
 They can also climb a vertical surface and even travel upside-down.
 Common entry points include the spaces under doors, holes drilled in the floor for water or gas pipes, joints along walls, cut-outs for furnace and dryer ducts and holes for electrical wiring.

 How to stop every slimy, slithering slug and keep them OUT

 Control the slugs outside and not as many will come inside.
-Try our 6 step plan to eliminate slugs around your house and garden.
+Try our 6 step plan to get rid of slugs around your house and garden.

 Diatomaceous earth is the fossilized remains of a single-celled algae called the diatom.
 Millions of these tiny fossils are collected over time and form deposits similar to limestone.
 This material can be sprinkled directly on slugs or used as a barrier.
 If you live in a dry environment diatomaceous earth is a very effective slug and insect killer.
 However, diatomaceous earth is not effective once it gets wet so most people will have better luck using one of the methods above.